 Pete Weighill tracked down an advert of the game some years back.
 There it details the C64 version as being disk only.
 The manual scans which we added later also showed Disk only loading instructions for the C64 (which, yes – were still included regardless of the C64’s non-appearance) – nothing at all about a tape version, which is just bizarre based on Chris’ recollections.

 Investigating through magazines, there was a company called “Premier Mail Order” within Zzap 64, who for months after the review didn’t have any reference to the C64 edition on sale (nor did any other sellers!).
 The Amiga version was listed for a bit, with some delays it seems!
 Oddly though, in early 1991 – Murder was added to the C64 list at £9.99 on disk and was present for around 4-5 months in every advert!
 Did they really have a small stack of the game in stock??

 Over the years we have attempted to contact various sources to find the game… including Centresoft, which would have been the distributor.
 Magazine reviewers from the likes of Commodore Format and Zzap 64 were all contacted – all confirming that nothing was kept from those days.
 Quite possibly with Zzap, when the Newsfield stock was sold off via the liquidators, the review copy may have gone to someone, but chances of finding that disk are how likely now do you think?
-Maybe Rik Henderson from Your Commodore still has his review copy, but again – how likely?
-And we’d probably get a polite “Fuck off!” anyway if we asked to search his garage!
+Maybe Rik Henderson from Your Commodore still has his review copy? … Nope, all that kind of thing now long gone and ditched.